 - To enter the website your customer is presented with the Terms and Conditions of the website and needs to agree before entering and browsing

-Whether you chose to get “active agreement” is a business decision.
+Whether you choose to get “active agreement” is a business decision.
 It can add “friction” to the purchase process.
-If you’re selling simple products – like keychains or ringtones – it’s probably unnecessary.
-But if you’re selling higher risk products – like health or food related, financial or coaching advice – then it’s probably a good idea.
+If you’re selling simple products – like keychains or ringtones – you may think it is less necessary.
+But if you’re selling higher risk products – like health or food related, financial or life coaching advice – then it’s probably a good idea.

 In addition, if you plan on selling any customer or subscriber data to 3rd parties (so they can market to your customers and subscribers) then you’ll need to get “active agreement” via a checkbox.